Ward Bond

-Wardell Edwin Bond (April 9, 1903 – November 5, 1960) was an American film character actor who appeared in more than 200 films and starred in the NBC television series Wagon Train from 1957 to 1960.
+Wardell Edwin Bond (April 9, 1903 – November 5, 1960) was an American character actor who appeared in more than 200 films and starred in the NBC television series Wagon Train from 1957 to 1960.
 Among his best-remembered roles are Bert the cop in Frank Capra's It's a Wonderful Life (1946) and Captain Clayton in John Ford's The Searchers (1956).
+As a character actor, Bond frequently played cowboys, cops, or soldiers.

 Early life

 Bond was born in Benkelman in Dundy County, Nebraska.
-The Bond family, John W., Mabel L., and sister Bernice, lived in Benkelman until 1919 when they moved to Denver, Colorado, where Ward graduated from East High School.
+The Bond family, John W., Mabel L., and sister Bernice, lived in Benkelman until 1919, when they moved to Denver, Colorado, where Bond graduated from East High School.

-Bond attended the Colorado School of Mines and then went to the University of Southern California and played football on the same team as future USC coach Jess Hill.
-At 6' 2" and 195 pounds, Bond was a starting lineman on USC's first national championship team in 1928.
-He graduated from USC in 1931 with a Bachelor of Science degree in engineering.
+Bond attended the Colorado School of Mines and then attended the University of Southern California and played football on the same team with future USC coach Jess Hill.
+At 6'2" and 195 pounds, Bond was a starting lineman on USC's first national-championship team in 1928.
+He graduated from USC in 1931 with a bachelor of science degree in engineering.

-Bond and John Wayne, who as Marion Robert Morrison, had played tackle for USC in 1926 before an injury ended his career, became lifelong friends and colleagues.
-Bond, Wayne, and the entire Southern Cal team were hired to appear in Salute (1929), a football film starring George O'Brien and directed by John Ford.
-During the filming of this movie, Bond and Wayne befriended Ford, and appeared in many of Ford's later films.
+Bond and John Wayne, who had played tackle for USC in 1926 before an injury ended his career, became lifelong friends and colleagues.
+Bond, Wayne, and the entire USC team were hired to appear in Salute (1929), a football film starring George O'Brien and directed by John Ford.
+During filming, Bond and Wayne befriended Ford, who later directed them in several films.